 How to Become a Ski or Snowboard Instructor in Canada

-Whether you’re leaving university, thirsty for a career change or wanting to experience a winter gap year abroad, becoming a ski or snowboard instructor is a great way to improve your technique, set yourself up for a career, and experience life working and living at a ski resort.
+Whether you’re leaving university, thirsty for a career change or wanting to experience a winter gap year abroad, becoming a ski or snowboard instructor in Canada is a great way to improve your technique, set yourself up for a career, and experience a working holiday at a ski resort.

 If you’re considering becoming a ski or snowboard instructor, it’s hard to look past Canada.
-With consistent snowfall, varied terrain, quality infrastructure, and friendly locals, it’s easy to see why Canada continues to be one of our most popular destinations for ski and snowboard instructor courses.
+With consistent snowfall, varied terrain, quality infrastructure, and friendly locals, it’s easy to see why Canada continues to be one of our most popular destinations for a ski instructor course and snowboard instructor course.

 1. Successfully gain a working holiday visa